As any rock fan can attest, music genres are pretty diverse and confusing.

 The surf music heyday was pretty short-lived, but it produced some fantastic songs and bands.

-Although the golden age of surf music was very short-lived, it did produce some great songs, and you can relive those years with the following classics:
+Although the golden age of surf music was very short-lived, it did produce some great songs, and you can relive those years with the following classics from these iconic surf bands:

 - Wipe Out by the Surfaris